Winter is approaching. The days are getting shorter and the skies are often dark. But don't let the grey skies make you feel blue!!

-ONE DAY ONLY!
-Saturday, December 2, free admission.
-Start at Redmond City Hall at 4 p.m. with live music, kids' activities, and a holiday tree-lighting ceremony.
-Then walk along a beautifully lit West Sammamish Trail and enjoy music, carolers, lights, decorations, hot chocolate, and festivities along the way.
-End up at Redmond Town Center for a celebration with music, food, and entertainment!
+TWO DAYS ONLY!
+Saturday, Dec 1 and Sunday, Dec 2, free admission.
+Start at Redmond City Hall at with live music, kids' activities, a holiday tree-lighting ceremony, and fireworks on Saturday.
+Then on Sunday evening, enjoy a peaceful walk along a beautifully lit Sammamish River Trail and enjoy music, carolers, lights, decorations, hot chocolate, and festivities along the way.

 The Issaquah Reindeer Festival: Visit Cougar Mountain Zoo when it’s decorated like the North Pole to welcome Santa with his reindeer and sleigh during the Reindeer Festival!
 Meet the reindeer, have a photo taken with Santa, and enjoy some other special treats.
 December 1 - 23.
 Visit the website for prices and more information.

 The Nutcracker Ballet: Pacific Northwest Ballet's unique production of this Balanchine ballet has sets designed by the famed children's author/illustrator, Ian Falconer.
 Performances run November 23- December 28.

 Meydenbauer Theater: The downtown Bellevue theater also boasts a beautiful and traditional Nutcracker ballet and hosts many other holiday musical performances will be shown throughout the month of December.
 Check the website for performance schedules.